TheOdinProject/curriculum/javascript/asynchronous_javascript_and_apis/working_with_apis.md

 });
 ```

-Simply adding the `{mode: 'cors'}` after the URL, as shown above, will solve our problems for now.
+Adding the `{mode: 'cors'}` after the URL, as shown above, will solve our problems for now.
 In the future, however, you may want to look further into the implications of this restriction.

 ### Let's do this
 For now, we're going to keep all of this in a single HTML file.
 So go ahead and create one with a single blank image tag and an empty script tag in the body.